boriscallens/FindingOfIsaac/README.md

 # FindingOfIsaac
 An app to look up Binding Of Isaac items with your camera

-With this project I want to experiment with azure static websites, sveltekit and computer vision
+With this project I want to experiment with
+  - mono-repo
+  - azure static websites
+  - sveltekit
+  - computer vision